navcoin/KnowledgeBase/content/NavCoin Website/How to add a merchant.en.md

 */>}}
 ```

-You'll need to add this block of code to of files found in this folder so it displays in all languages.
+You'll need to add this block of code to all of files found in this folder so it displays in all languages.

 ### Check it works